A brief history of the indigenous people of North Africa.

 I think I may take a journey to the Sahara desert next.

-After the painstakingly long queues at the airport, you finally arrive in your riad slightly overwhelmed and dishevelled.
+After the painstakingly long queues at the airport, you finally arrive at your riad.

-The owner of the riad gives you the warmest welcome with the biggest smile across his face as he guides you into the beautiful courtyard.
+The manager of the riad gives you the warmest welcome and guides you into the beautiful courtyard.

-As you sit down on the colourful cushions, listening to the gentle sound of the trickling water in the fountain and smell the scent of the blossom on the trees, slowly you begin to unwind.
+You sit down on the colourful cushions, listening to the gentle sound of the trickling water from the fountain and smell the fragrance of blossom on the trees.

-The owner reappears with an ornate teapot and colourful glasses on a tray, accompanied by a dish of fresh olives.
-He begins pouring the fresh mint tea, holding the teapot higher and higher as he pours.
+The manager reappears with an ornate teapot with colourful glasses on a tray, accompanied by a dish of fresh olives.

 This is a traditional Morroccan greeting for visitors.
 The higher up the teapot is held, the more respect the guest is being shown.